How to convert design to React code3 min read

 In the Anima web app, go to Anima’s code mode by clicking the ‘<>’ icon.

-Select any element in the design and the code will appear in the bottom of the code panel, you can select HTML, React, or Vue code.
+Select any element in the design and the code will appear at the bottom of the code panel, don’t forget to select React code.

 More on the code you get: